TMACOG sees spring trail traffic increase

 "We started counting trails back in 2017, with our infrared counters," says Dasher.
 "It's pretty simple technology, and it helps us count 24 hours a day.
 In our numbers, we noticed a spike this past spring, especially in May."

-Their average daily count saw a traffic increase of 64% across all trails compared to last spring -- the highest being the Wabash Cannonball Trail, at nearly 150% over last year.
+-- the highest being the Wabash Cannonball Trail, at nearly 150% over last year.

 Dasher says it's easy to get absorbed in the numbers, but the takeaway could lead to better economic decisions for how people may move about in a post-pandemic world.

 "With increased usage of the trail, we're seeing a lot of new users, and that's a great thing," he offers.
 "They're saying, 'Hey, there are trails here I've never seen before!'"